greatng/42_minishell/README.md

 export -> done

-just a quick coding not sure if it really work well

 **Note**

 Makefile is only test on Darwin (MacOS), please make sure that it can run on linux, etc.

-**What left**

-Redirectiom